Filippo011235/B.Eng-Thesis-WaSoR/README.md

 To sum up, the author concludes that uniformity, how objects are similar to each other within a class determines the accuracy of recognition.

-### Class optimization
+### Class optimisation
 In various experiments, the most problematic classes were PP, Other, PS, and also PET caused problems.
 This may be due to how diverse these groups are.
 Therefore, I decided to try to combine these classes into a new one.
 From PET I subjectively selected 17 wastes, deviating from the shape of the bottle.
 All these images were combined into a new class: Misc, from *Miscellaneous*.
 The remaining PET was renamed to PETb, from *PET bottles*. \
 When implementing such a system in a robotic application, the Misc class waste could be ignored and further passed through a conveyor belt.

-Results after this attempt at class optimization: \
+Results after this attempt at class optimisation: \
 <img src="Miscellaneous/Results/SVM_Opti.png"  alt="SVM opti">

 The classifier recognises the HDPE, LDPE grades a few per cent better, while the efficiency for the PETb grade increased by 14%.
 The accuracy at the Misc type is similar to the arithmetic mean accuracy from the separate PP, PS, Other classes.
 The improvement may be because the classifier avoids mistakes between these classes.
 However, still, every third